studiozeffa/typescript-training-course/notes/05-advanced-types.md

 ## Index types

-- Useful when referring to objects by their key, e.g. in a 'pick' operation.
+- Useful when referring to objects by their key, e.g. in a 'pluck' operation.

 ``` ts
 interface Response {